cppalliance/safe-cpp/proposal/draft.md

 A string set from s2
 ```

-`rc` is a non-atomic (intra-thread) referenced-counted pointer.
-It provides shared ownership.
-To avoid violating the law of exclusivity, its accessors `operator*` and `operator->` return const borrows to its inner type.
+`rc` is a non-atomic (intra-thread) reference-counted pointer.
+It provides shared ownership to a resource.
+To avoid violating the law of exclusivity, its accessors `operator*` and `operator->` return _const_ borrows to its inner type.
 That means it practices _shared immutable access_.
-In order to mutate the data it holds, the inner must exhibit _interior mutability_.
+In order to mutate the data it holds, the inner type must exhibit _interior mutability_.

 ```cpp
 template<class T+>